princedan-123/airbnb-clone-project/README.md

 These security measures are crucial to prevent
 - Theft of user sensitive data which could be used to impersonate the user
 - Security of transcation is essential to prevent online fraud or stealing of users payment card details
+## 🔁CI/CD Pipeline
+CI stands for Continuous Integration.
+It is a modern software engineering practice that involves the automatic testing of code each time an update is made.

+CD stands for Continuous Delivery or Continuous Deployment.

+Continuous Delivery means the code is automatically prepared for release into production after passing tests.
+A manual review is required before it is finally deployed to production.

+Continuous Deployment, on the other hand, means that the code is automatically pushed to production after passing the testing phase, without a manual review.
+Tools for CI/CD include **GitHub Actions**, **Travis CI**, **AWS CodePipeline**, etc.